 Q: Why is water filtration so important now?

 A: Because there are greater concentrations of more pollutants in the water than ever before.
-The ongoing ingestion of small amount of over 200 chemicals cannot be good for anyone.
+The ongoing ingestion of small amounts of over 260 chemicals cannot be good for anyone.

 Q: What is in the filter?